 Published on 16 March 2021

-The natural system in the Netherlands’ rural areas is out of balance.
-We have reached the limits of that system and are experiencing a decline in biodiversity, water shortages in the summer, crop failures, polluted water resources and flooding in times of heavy precipitation.
-We cannot keep on stretching ecological frameworks for short-term economic gain.
-And that opens the search for a revival of the natural balance in our rural area.
+The natural system in rural areas in the Netherlands is out of balance.
+We have reached the limits of this system and are experiencing a decline in biodiversity as well as summer water shortages, crop failures, polluted water resources, and flooding in times of heavy precipitation.
+We cannot keep stretching ecological frameworks for short-term economic gain, and that means the search is on for a way to revive the natural balance in Dutch rural areas.

-The approach of the Rural Area group at Witteveen+Bos takes the natural system as its basis.
-This system consists of abiotic (i.e. water, soil) and biotic (i.e. organic, ecological) factors.
-By first looking at the relationship between these factors, we find the principles that cause a natural balance to become unbalanced.
-This approach offers a focused, action-oriented perspective to restore the natural balance.
-Based on this, we make predictions about how an area will develop naturally.
+The approach of Witteveen+Bos’s Rural Areas group takes the natural system as its starting point.
+This system consists of abiotic (i.e. water, soil) and biotic (i.e. organic, ecological) elements.
+By first looking at the relationship between these elements, we identify what it is that disrupts the natural balance.
+Such an approach offers a focused, action-oriented perspective on restoring that balance.
+From this starting point, we subsequently make predictions on how an area will naturally develop.

-All human adaptations that disrupt this natural process ultimately cost energy (time and money).

-For example, suppose an area suffers from recurring water shortages (drought).
-In that case, the problem can be solved by pumping water from elsewhere (energy, time, money).
-However, the cause is not addressed, the natural balance remains disrupted, and the costs will continue to increase over time.
-It is better to look at:
+All human interventions which disrupt natural processes ultimately cost energy (and time and money).
+Suppose, for example, that an area suffers from recurring water shortages (drought).
+In that case, the problem can be solved by pumping water from elsewhere (energy, time and money).
+However, the cause has not been addressed: the natural balance remains disrupted, and the costs will continue to increase over time.
+In this situation, it would be better to look at:

-- the water flows (Where does the water come from?
+- Water flows (Where does the water come from?
 Where does it flow to?)

-- the ecosystem (Which plants grow here and do they match the soil and water system?).
+- The ecosystem (Which plants grow here?
+Are they suited to the soil and water system?).

-Finding a balance between these systems offers sustainable long-term solutions against water shortages and flooding.
-It also helps with the problems of soil subsidence, CO2 and nitrogen release, decline in (meadow) bird populations and other protected animal species and crop failures.
-By weighing human adaptation (pumping up water) in advance against a ‘restoration’ of the natural system, you give the latter a greater chance of existence.
+Finding a balance between these factors would offer sustainable, long-term solutions against water shortages and flooding.
+It would also help manage the problems of subsidence, CO2 and nitrogen release, the decline in (meadow) bird and other protected animal species populations, and crop failures.
+By weighing up, in advance, human interventions (such as pumping in water) against ‘restoring’ the natural system, this system is given a greater chance of survival.

 Area-oriented system approach

-A balanced natural basis has many advantages: by restoring and strengthening the natural system, we can, for example, allow the soil to retain more water, store CO2, increase biodiversity, replenish drinking water supplies, increase water safety, produce food, et cetera.
-On the other hand, if a balance in the natural system continues to be disrupted, the area will also become less attractive and profitable.
-Therefore, our approach facilitates a change perspective for current functions and the use of rural areas for more sustainable and climate-robust solutions.
-Many challenges are now at an impasse, a system and area-oriented approach offers an opening for solutions.
+A balanced natural basis has many advantages: by restoring and strengthening the natural system, for example, we can ensure that soil retains more water, store CO2, increase biodiversity, replenish drinking water supplies, increase water safety, produce food, and so on.
+Also, if the balance in the natural system continues to be disrupted, the area will become less attractive and profitable.
+Our approach, therefore, facilitates a change of perspective for current functions and the use of rural areas for more sustainable and climate-robust solutions.
+With regard to many challenges, an impasse has been reached; an area-oriented systems approach offers hope for solutions.

-A system-oriented approach also requires something from governmental organizations and their representatives.
-Think of a focused story about the sustainable design of rural areas, cross-sectoral and integrated partnerships that bring together financial flows, and administrators’ support to facilitate this.
-The Dutch new environmental law (Omgevingswet), new nitrogen regulations and continuing drought problems offer opportunities to act on this.
+A systems approach also requires contributions from governmental organisations and their representatives.
+This could include a focused narrative of the sustainable design of rural areas, cross-sectoral and integrated partnerships that bring together financing, and administrators’ support to facilitate this.
+The new Environment and Planning Act (Omgevingswet) in the Netherlands, new nitrogen regulations, and continuing drought problems offer opportunities to act on this.